-In the new millennium, nursing research continued to be influenced by social and political factors.
-Healthcare reform in the United States, although considered a political priority, remained elusive throughout the decade.
-Although the

-H.R.
-3962-Affordable Health Care for America Act-was passed, significant changes had yet to be implemented.
+In the new millennium, nursing research continues to be influenced by social and political factors.
+Healthcare reform in the United States, while considered a political priority, remained elusive throughout the decade.
+While the H.R.3962-Affordable Health Care for America Act was passed, significant changes have yet to be implemented.
+Nurses will be able to glean potential research questions as changes in health care come about.

-Globalization became an important influential factor during this decade.
-With the ease of retrieving information came the ability to share research findings internationally.
-Nurses were able to access articles about research conducted in a variety of other countries.
-Nurses in other countries became more equipped to conduct research as well.
-Sigma Theta Tau International significantly broadened its membership to include more chapters in other countries.
-Globalization also raised new concerns that provided nurses with opportunities for research.
+Globalization has also been an important influential factor during this decade.
+With the ease of retrieving information has come the ability to share research findings internationally.
+Nurses can now access articles about research conducted in a variety of other countries.
+Nurses in other countries have become more equipped to conduct research as well.
+Sigma Theta Tau International has significantly broadened its membership to include more chapters in other countries.
+Globalization also has raised new concerns that provide nurses with opportunities for research.
+For example, globalization has contributed to an increasing threat of pandemic.
+Nurses are in an excellent position to study ways to effectively prevent the spread of diseases or contribute to the implementation of strategies to care for infected populations.

-During this decade, a renewed focus centered on patient safety and outcomes.
-The American Nurses Association was instrumental in creating the National Database of Nursing Quality Indicators (NDNQI).
+During this decade, there has been a renewed focus on patient safety and outcomes.
+The American Nurses Association has been instrumental in creating the National Database of Nursing Quality Indicators (NDNQI).
 The purpose of this database is to collect and evaluate unit-specific nurse-sensitive data from hospitals in the United States.
 Participating facilities receive unit-level comparative data reports to use for quality improvement purposes.
-Refer to Table 1-7 for a listing of the current NDNQI measures.
+Refer to Table 1-6 for a listing of the current NDNQI Measures.
 Many of these measures are used by hospitals that have received Magnet Recognition for nursing excellence.